Tyrosine hydroxylase deficiency

 Tyrosine hydroxylase deficiency (THD) is a disorder caused by disfunction of tyrosine hydroxylase, an enzyme involved in the biosynthesis of dopamine.
 This condition is one of the causes of dopa-responsive dystonia.

+Tyrosine Hydroxylase Deficiency: In the case of True Segawa’s syndrome this Dopa-Responsive Dystonia is not Neurodegenerative when observed, nor is it typically a progressive disease process.
+It also typically does not result in significant disability.
+The condition typically responds dramatically to Levodopa significantly at very low clinical doses, typically resulting in improved symptoms at a dose of half ½ that of levodopa which is employed in Parkinson’s disease.
+That dose being on average 100mg levodopa 3x a day with the presence of a dopamine decarboxylase inhibitor such as benzadamide or carbidopa.
+Notably even when treatment is withheld for extended periods of time there is no progressive worsening of disability overtime.
+Most patients exhibit a full recovery with this tiny dose of levodopa, and many go on to not have symptoms even when the medication is not even active.

 Symptoms and signs

 Patients present with symptoms reflecting the decreased production of dopamine: hypokinetic-rigid syndrome, dystonia, complex encephalopathy.
 Symptom severity and age at onset are highly variable.
 A review published on GeneReviews and last updated in 2017 suggests the approximate subdivision of patients into three groups based on differences in severity of symptoms, nature of symptoms, and age at onset.
 A review published more recently, in 2021, suggests that the disease may have a more gradual and overlapping spectrum, and categorization may be imprecise.

 According to the classification on GeneReviews, three approximate phenotypes could be discerned: